rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 #### The problem of evil

 C.S.
-Lewis' translation[^Lewis1955] of lines from Lucretius' *De rerum natura*:
+Lewis' translation of lines from Lucretius' *De rerum natura*:

 >   Had God designed the world, it would not be
->   A world so frail and faulty as we see.
+>   A world so frail and faulty as we see. [^Lewis1955]

 [^Lewis1955]: @Lewis_1955_Surprised_by_Joy\, p.
 65.